timbeyers/sip2pstn-simpledial/README.md

+# Twilio sip2pstn-simpledial for Heroku and Flask
-# Connect your SIP-based IP Phone to Twilio and call any phone anywhere
+* <b> Connect your SIP-based IP Phone to Twilio and call any phone in the world </b>
-<b> To make calls    - Try the Deploy-to-Heroku button to deploy the Webapp in under 5 minutes </b>
+* <b> To make calls - Try the `Deploy to Heroku` button to deploy the Webapp in under 5 minutes </b>
-<b>To receive calls - All you need is a Twilio provisioned [phone number](https://www.twilio.com/user/account/phone-numbers/incoming) </b>
+* <b> To receive calls - All you need is a Twilio provisioned [phone number](https://www.twilio.com/user/account/phone-numbers/incoming) </b>

 Deploy this sample app to Heroku now!